peterhinch/micropython-nano-gui/DRIVERS.md

 be seen.
 Applications should not use this mode, controlling refresh frequency according to the application requirements.

+The following demos work with this display (not using `demo_mode`):
+`epd29_async.py` Runs continuously showing changing values.
+`epd21_sync` A synchronous demo, displays an image and quits.

 ### 5.5.1 Constructor Args

+The `None` defaults map onto the pinout of the Pico adaptor.
+The args are provided to enable use with non-Pico hosts.

 * `spi=None` An SPI bus instance defined with default args.
 * `cs=None` A `Pin` instance defined as `Pin.OUT`.